 Seeking out savings

-Though the upfront cost of an electric vehicle is typically higher than a gas-powered equivalent, owning an EV can be a lot cheaper.
+Though the upfront cost of an electric car is typically higher than a gas-powered equivalent, owning one can be a lot cheaper.
 Research shows the operating and maintenance costs of an electric vehicle are about 50% lower, which can save drivers thousands of dollars over the years.

 And there are ways to bring down that upfront cost.
 If you can get your hands on a new vehicle, the federal tax credit can save a buyer up to $7,500.